 That Old Gray Mare Song

 Here’s the bad thing about actually doing research.
 The more you dig, the more questions you ask.
-In this case, by the time I was tired of looking things up, there weren’t good, clean answers to any of my questions.
+In this case, by the time I was tired of looking things up, there weren’t good, clean answers to any of my questions about a supposed correlation between Lady Suffolk & the Old Gray Mare song.
 The result?
-I’m still not sure of truth to be had about the Old Gray Mare / Whiffle Tree song.
-However, since I started, one thing I seriously doubt is that the song has anything to do with the late, great racehorse, Lady Suffolk.
+I’m still not sure there should be a connection between the Lady and the Old Gray Mare / Whiffle Tree song.
+One thing I seriously doubt is that the song has anything to do with the late, great racehorse, Lady Suffolk.

-The general documentation found is that composer Frank Panella’s song is an old folk song.
+The general documentation found is that the music is actually an old folk song.
 Published in 1915, it is considered a children’s tune and has been used to underscore the decline that comes with growing older.
 Popular perspective is that the song refers horses – and to women – that are past their prime.

 The Song & Lady Suffolk